ghostdevv/jellycommands/docs/guide/buttons/files.md

 # Creating Buttons

-`Button` files contain a button handler.
+`Button` files contain a **button handler**.
 They aren't responsible for adding buttons to messages but are a way of running code when the buttons you made are pressed.

 ```js
 import { button } from 'jellycommands';